Unity-Technologies/com.unity.probuilder/Documentation~/menu-repair.md

 ## Rebuild All ProBuilder Objects

-Rebuilds Mesh representations from stored ProBuilder data for each GameObject in the Scene.
-If you have a lot of GameObjects in a Scene, this can take a while.
+Rebuilds Mesh representations from stored ProBuilder data for each GameObject in the scene.
+If you have a lot of GameObjects in a scene, this can take a while.

 ## Rebuild Shared Indexes Cache